FREQUENTLY ASKED QUESTIONS

 Q: Can my spouse come on the boat without diving themselves?

 A: Yes.
-Your non-diving partner may come along but will be charged for their use of the boat.
+Your non-diving partner may come along and will be charged a snorkeling boat trip fee.

 Q: Is there diving courses available for non-certified persons?